 - 1/2 cup diced tomatoes

-- if you can’t get a hexagon during the first few efforts do not worry, as long as the insides are completely enclosed it will still taste the same.
-Brown for about 60 seconds on each side or until the tortilla begins to brown.
+- Fold the edges of the tortilla up over the fillings.
+Continue to fold until it is completely wrapped and in the shape of a hexagon.
+If you can’t get a hexagon during the first few efforts, do not worry; as long as the fillings are completely enclosed it will still taste the same.